Am I good enough to go to heaven?

 (Jeremiah chapter 10, verse 23)

-It is not wise to trust in our own judgement about our lives!
+It is not wise to trust our own judgement!

 Not everyone who says to me, ‘Lord, Lord,’ will enter into the Kingdom of Heaven; but he who does the will of my Father who is in heaven.